ComScore

 4. Escarole

-Another member of the chicory clan, this slightly bitter green is popular in Italian cooking.
+Another member of the chicory clan, this slightly bitter green has a fresh vegetal taste and makes a frequent appearance in Italian cooking.
 It can be served raw in salads, but also lends itself well to cooked dishes like soups or beans.
+If you’re looking to tone down the bitterness, cooking is generally your best bet—though I would be remiss not to mention that the lighter-colored leaves closest to the head of the lettuce are milder and sweeter than the darker ones on the outside.

 different types of lettuce: frisée